mardix/sailor/README.md

 ---

-### Why Polybox?
+### Why Miko?

-Polybox is a simpler alternative to Docker containers or Dokku.
+Miko is a simpler alternative to Docker containers or Dokku.
 It mainly deals with your application deployment, similar to Heroku.

-Polybox takes away all the complexity of Docker Containers or Dokku and gives you something simpler to deploy your applications, similar to Heroku, along with SSL.
+Miko takes away all the complexity of Docker Containers or Dokku and gives you something simpler to deploy your applications, similar to Heroku, along with SSL.

 ---